Jbudnick/Covid-19-Forecasting/README.md

 <img src="images/NY_Social_Distance_days.png">
 <p>

+After collecting information for New York, I decided to investigate states that are further behind in recovery.
+One example is Minnesota, which at the time of this writing, is experiencing more new cases per population than ever before.
+By training a random forest model of a subset of states that are similar in population density as Minnesota and futher along in recovery, I can extract insights that could help Minneosota with the most effective features that are likely to reduce the number of daily new cases in the future.

 ## Forecasting
-In order to set up a regression model and predict future values, I converted my original dataframe into a time series matrix and I decided to use a prediction of 20 days using the moving average data points as this seemed like a large enough interval to cover any cause-effects between the features and the target that may be lagging behind.
+In order to set up a regression model and predict future values, I converted my original dataframe into a time series matrix and I decided to use a prediction of 21 days using the moving average data points as this seemed like a large enough interval to cover any cause-effects between the features and the target that may be lagging behind.
 The time series ended up with about 188 features in all, so I decided to use a random forest on my model as it can support high dimensionality with high accuracy.

 Feature importances were determined below by summing all previous time series individual feature importances for the 20 day time lag into each specific category.
 <p>